includeos/IncludeOS/README.md

 IncludeOS is being developed on GitHub.
 Create your own fork, send us a pull request, and [chat with us on Gitter](https://gitter.im/hioa-cs/IncludeOS).
 Please read the [Guidelines for Contributing to IncludeOS](https://github.com/hioa-cs/IncludeOS/wiki/Contributing-to-IncludeOS).

 **Important**: Send your pull requests to the `dev` branch.
-It's ok if it comes from your master branch.
+It is ok if your pull requests come from your master branch.

 ## C++ Guidelines